justinmahar/articulate-nlg/README.md

 Woof!
 Welcome home, my favorite human! 🐩
 ```

-## Ready-To-Use Personas
+## Ready-To-Use Personas Via npm

-The following are personas that you can use immediately.
+The following are personas that you can use immediately via npm.

 - TBD (this project is brand new and I'm still creating them!)